v4r-tuwien/gdrnet_pipeline/README.md

 Use the following to pull updates:
 - `git pull --recurse-submodules`

-Currently the YOLOv5 and the GDRN++ docker containers need ~35 GB of free disk space.
+The YOLOv8 and the GDRN++ docker containers need ~35 GB of free disk space.
-We try to downsize in the future.

 ## Startup using the compose file(s)
 [Configure](#configurations) all files first.
 Don't forget to set the [IP Adress of the ROS Master](#ros-master) if you have another ROS-Core running.